-(a) "Attendance" includes, but is not limited to -

-(1) Attendance in person or by paper correspondence, videoconference, satellite, Internet, or other electronic information and telecommunications technologies for students who are not physically present in the classroom; and include fingerprints; retina and iris patterns; voiceprints; DNA sequence; facial characteristics; and handwriting.
+- (a) "Attendance" includes, but is not limited to - (1) Attendance in person or by paper correspondence, videoconference, satellite, Internet, or other electronic information and telecommunications technologies for students who are not physically present in the classroom; and - (2) The period during which a person is working under a work-study program. - (b) "Biometric Record" as used in the definition of personally identifiable information means a record of one or more measurable biological or behavioral characteristics that can be used for automated recognition of an individual.
+Examples include fingerprints; retina and iris patterns; voiceprints; DNA sequence; facial characteristics; and handwriting.